krig/fossnorth2019/slides.md

 > eval is intended for reading, not for computing.
 >
 > But he went ahead and did it.

 <small>&mdash; John McCarthy</small>

----

-> That is, he compiled the eval in my paper into [IBM] 704
-> machine code, fixing bugs, and then advertised this as a Lisp
-> interpreter, which it certainly was.
-So at that point Lisp had
-> essentially the form that it has today....

-<small>&mdash; John McCarthy</small>